treyturner/docker-beets/README.md

 Packages the upstream [`beetbox/beets`](https://github.com/beetbox/beets) music manager on a Alpine base, optional build extras, and an entrypoint that handles UID/GID mapping at runtime.
-Images published to Docker Hub and GHCR.

 ## Available Images